Applies to: Office 365

 When you create a PivotChart report, a corresponding PivotTable report is automatically created.
 New in Excel 2013, you do not have to display a PivotTable report on the same worksheet as its corresponding PivotChart report.
 You can choose to display only the PivotChart report.
 This capability is called “decoupled PivotTables and PivotCharts”.
 Learn more about PivotTables and PivotCharts.

 Excel Services enables you to share workbooks with others, interact with reports, view and explore information in a browser window, and refresh data.
 Excel Services also enables you to share all or parts of workbooks with others, and control what information is displayed in those workbooks.
+In SharePoint 2016, Excel Services capabilities are available through Excel Online on Office Online Server.
+Requires Office Online Server in the on-premises environment.
 Learn more about Excel Services.